Essential dimension and pro-finite group schemes: Essential dimension of pro-finite group schemes

+\begin{proof}[Proof of {\autoref{crit}}] We may extend $k$ and suppose that $k=\bar{k}$, hence we may regard $G$ simply as a pro-finite group.
+By \autoref{infabsub}, there exists an infinite closed abelian subgroup $H\s G$ which is isomorphic either to $\Z_{l}$ for some $l$ or to an infinite product of the form $\prod_{i\in\N}\Z/l_{i}$.
+Either by \autoref{edzp1}, \autoref{edzp} or \autoref{infp}, there exists an $H$-torsor of infinite essential dimension.
+The statement then follows by \autoref{subgrpinfed}. \end{proof}

-We have thus proved that essential dimension is infinite very often for pro-finite group schemes, up to the point that we have no examples of non-finite, pro-finite étale group schemes with finite essential dimension: thus, essential dimension is not a very interesting invariant for pro-finite group schemes.
+In view of \autoref{crit}, essential dimension is not a very interesting invariant for infinite, pro-finite étale group schemes.
 One may be content with this, and be done with it.
 However, we think that the ideas and formalism of essential dimension may still give non-trivial information, at the cost of modifying the basic definition of essential dimension.

-We are going to define two new variants of essential dimension: finite type essential dimension and continuous essential dimension.
-These two variants operate in orthogonal directions, and both coincide with classical essential dimension for algebraic group schemes.
-We can then combine them in what we call the \emph{fce dimension} (finite type, continuous, essential dimension) which may be thought as the right extension of essential dimension to pro-finite group schemes.